georgebaskervil/Personal-Website-Rails/README.md

-# Personal Website with Rails
+# Personal Website with Rails - Archived
+See <https://github.com/georgebaskervil/geor.me> for new development

 This is George Baskerville's personal website built with Ruby on Rails.